Back to Articles

 2. Platform contrast

-• Compare identical ads on FB feed vs IG Story; note aspect-ratio tweaks and first-3-seconds edits.
+• Compare identical ads on FB feed vs IG Story.
+Note aspect-ratio tweaks and first-3-seconds edits.

-3. Offer cycling calendar
+3. Do a cycling calendar

 • Build a timeline of hooks/offers to anticipate seasonal promos.